ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

   * [Wiki](#wiki)
   * [Contact](#contact)

+---

+## Gilded Rose Requirements Specification

+Read the [original requirements text file](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/main/GildedRoseRequirements.txt) to check out what exactly is happening with this code.

 ## Why PHP?

 I've been working with PHP as a back-end language for several months now and built a few personal and private websites which include PHP in their code.
 It does its job and has some neat associated frameworks like [Symfony](https://symfony.com/) and [Laravel](https://laravel.com/).

 ### PHP-FPM

 This project specifically uses the [PHP 8.0 FastCGI Process Manager](https://www.php.net/downloads.php).
 It's an alternative to regular PHP 8.0+ as [PHP-FPM is faster than traditional CGI-based methods](https://www.basezap.com/difference-php-cgi-php-fpm/) and can handle heavier loads, which is useful for high-traffic websites and systems.
+Not essential, but nice to have.

 ## Version Control Development Model